 Goats, pigs, cows, donkeys, and turkeys galore- Leilani Farm Sanctuary is a bona fide paradise, whether you’re four or two-legged.

-8. Explore Haiku’s history at 4th Marine Division Memorial Park.
+8. Explore Haiku’s history at the 4th Marine Division Memorial Park.

 Off Kokomo Road in Haiku sits the sprawling 4th Marine Division Memorial Park, home to a history unknown to most visitors.
 In World War II, the park and surrounding areas were the site of a vast military camp dubbed ‘Camp Maui.’
 Over 20,000 marines were housed and trained here.
 The marines from Camp Maui went on to fight in some of WWII’s most significant battles, including Iwo Jima.